0-9,

 bell plunger

-The actuating mechanism for
+The actuating mechanism for a platform bell.

 Plural form: bell plungers